 - Trattoria da Mario -- This bustling, lunch-only, cash-only, no-reservations spot behind the Mercato Centrale is so Florentine.
 Loud, crowded, busy, jovial and no-nonsense.
 The dishes (changing daily and written on a chalkboard on the wall) are very traditional, and this is a great place to try the legendary bistecca alla fiorentina -- it's only by the kilo, and please do not try to order it any other way besides rare (al sangue), because they will (rightly) refuse!
 If you have a problem with rare beef, then it's best just to order something else.
 Arrive early (around 11:30) to avoid waiting in a long line for a seat, and be prepared to share a table with strangers.
 You can order half-orders (mezza porzione) of side dishes (contorni) and primi (pasta dishes) if you want to sample a few things.

 Via Rosina, 2r

-- Le Campane -- This is a really low-key, no-frills, reasonably priced place that's a great choice for larger groups and for both pizza and pasta dishes.
-(Check out my recipe for my favorite spaghetti dish at Le Campane, though they no longer serve the exact same dish, you can make it at home!)
+- Le Campane -- This is a low-key, no-frills, a reasonably priced place that's a great choice for larger groups and both pizza and pasta dishes.
+(Check out my recipe for my favorite spaghetti dish at Le Campane, though they no longer serve the same dish, you can make it at home!)